Paul Thomas (bishop)

 Paul Richard Thomas SSC (born 1975) is a British Anglican bishop who has served as Bishop of Oswestry, a suffragan bishop in the Diocese of Lichfield, and the provincial episcopal visitor for the western half of the Province of Canterbury (a position formerly held by the Bishop of Ebbsfleet) since February 2023.
 From 2011, he was vicar of St James's Church, Paddington.

 Early life and education

 Thomas was born in 1975 and raised in Carmarthenshire, Wales.
 He studied medieval English at Cardiff University, graduating with a Bachelor of Arts (BA) degree in 1996.
 He continued his studies and graduated with a Master of Arts (MA) degree in 1998 or 1999.
 He trained for ordained ministry at Ripon College Cuddesdon, a theological college near Oxford.
 He graduated with a further BA in 2001 and an MA in 2006.
-In 1992 while at high school, he was a contestant on the TV quiz show Blockbusters.
+In 1992 while at high school, he was a contestant on the TV quiz show Blockbusters with a close win against Doctor Sema Mandal, a graduate of Gonville and Caius College.